 -h,help Print help text to standard output and exit. -b,binary-output Print the program result in the binary output format.
 The default is human-readable text, which is very slow. -D,debugging Perform possibly expensive internal correctness checks and verbose logging.
-Implies $-L$. -e,entry-point=FU N The entry point to run.
+Implies $-L$. -e,entry-point=FUN The entry point to run.
 Defaults to main. -L,log Print various low-overhead logging information to stderr while running. -r,runs=NUM Perform NUM runs of the program.
 With $-t$, the runtime for each individual run will be printed.
 Additionally, a single leading warmup run will be performed (not counted).
-Only the final run will have its result written to stdout. -t,write-runtime-t o=FILE Print the time taken to execute the program to the indicated file, an intefuthark-c, futhark-test
+Only the final run will have its result written to stdout. -t,write-runtime-t o=FILE Print the time taken to execute the program to the indicated file, an integral number of microseconds.

-14.5 BUGS
+14.6 BUGS